CAS IN 299

 Yes!
 We plan to offer this course every fall and spring semester going forward.
 If you’re looking to take an internship course during Summer Term, check out IN 399.

 The answer depends on your citizenship status.
 If you are a US citizen or permanent resident: yes.
 As long as your internship meets the minimum requirements for the program, it may start earlier and/or end later than the dates of the program.
 If you are an international student, please check with ISSO.
-Due to federal regulations regarding work authorization, it is likely your internship cannot extend beyond the dates of the spring semester.
+Due to federal regulations regarding work authorization, it is likely your internship cannot extend beyond the dates of the fall semester.
 Your ISSO advisor can help you determine what is possible.

 I am an F-1 international student.
 To participate in this program and qualify for CPT, can my internship relate to my minor, instead of my major?